chand1012/Discord-Quick-Meme/README.md

 - Refactor and Further optimization for faster memes.

 ### To Do

-- implement Redis image cache.
-  - Images would be cached as a base64 jpeg or png then uploaded to discord and embedded.
+- add meme source functionality that would search the internet for the original source of the meme, regardless of if the meme is from Reddit or not.
+Would work with both user uploaded images and images from Reddit.
 - get more users